kaushik88/kaushik88.github.io/_posts/2015-10-30-keep-breathing.md

 I've been wanting to improve my Badminton skills for a while now and I finally decided to take private lessons.
 I was really excited about this and had prepared a long list of skills that I wanted to improve in the few classes.
 This blog post is about how I ended up learning something different on the first day!

-After watching me play a few points, he came to me and said - *"Kaushik, lots of energy and passion but relax".* I didn't take it too seriously as I was still focused on the drills for the day.
+After watching me play a few points, the coach came to me and said - *"Kaushik, lots of energy and passion but relax".* I didn't take it too seriously as I was still focused on the drills for the day.
 About 30 minutes later, after a drill of the *forehand net spin*, he came to me and said -

 > Kaushik, don't forget to enjoy and keep breathing!